 After the holiday season when there are parties, office gatherings, and family get-togethers, if makes sense.
 To make it through any of the above, usually a good glass of whiskey is needed.
 A good glass of whiskey, though, quickly becomes two.
 Then there’s a beer or three, then a glass of champagne for the toast, and pretty soon you’re throwing up in the bathroom that only your boss can use and telling yourself, “It’s rally time, boys,” before getting back out there, grabbing the cheapest bottle of wine by the neck, and downing it as you attempt to show the intern how to do the Stanky Leg.
 It is for those times—or, really for the days after those times—that mocktails can come to the rescue.

-More flavorful than drinks like water, and healthier than sugary drinks like soda, the drinks below are the perfect thing for drinking when you’re not drinking.
+More flavorful than drinks like water, and healthier than sugary drinks like soda, the

 (Created by Ray Sakover for Slowly Shirley, NYC, pictured)

 Method: Build in a Collins glass over pebble ice.
 Garnish with a date wrapped in lemon twist and cinnamon/ mint palm tree.

 Salted Rosemary Paloma

 Method: Build on ice in a highball glass.
 Garnish with a grapefruit slice and citrus salt rim.